-Tips for Reverse-Engineering Malicious Code – A New Cheat Sheet
+Tips for Reverse-Engineering Malicious Code

 - Perform automated and manual behavioral analysis to gather additional details.

+- Emulate code execution to identify characteristics and areas for further analysis.

-- Use a disassembler for static analysis to examine code that references risky strings and API calls.
+- Use a disassembler and decompiler to statically examine code related to risky strings and APIs calls.

 - Use a debugger for dynamic analysis to examine how risky strings and API calls are used.